SciCatProject/scicatlive/nobugs_workshop/track2.md

    }
    ```

-6. **Prove it, reliably.** Repeat step 1's reproduction exactly: two admin editor tabs, a different field edited and
+6. **Prove it.** Repeat step 1's reproduction exactly.
+This time both edits survive.
-   saved in each, then reload.
-This time both changes survive — same setup, opposite outcome, because each save now only
-   PATCHes the leaves it actually changed instead of overwriting the whole document.
-This is a deterministic test, not a
-   timing-sensitive one: there's no race to catch in the act, just the same two edits that clobbered each other in step
-   1, now not clobbering each other at all.

-7. **Contribute upstream.** Commit and push the frontend branch (in a new branch); open a PR alongside the backend one.
+7. **Contribute upstream.** Commit and push the frontend branch; open a PR alongside the backend one.
+(A proper PR
-   (A proper PR would also add tests for `save()`'s new diff-and-patch behavior — kept out of this demo to keep the
+   would also add tests for `save()`'s new diff-and-patch behavior — skipped here to stay focused.)
-   track focused.)

 See also: [demo.md](demo.md) for the overview, and [Track 1](track1.md) for the config-loading/backend-restart track.